MonsterGirl’s 150 Days of Classic Horror # 115 Play Misty for Me 1971/ That Cold Day in the Park 1969 & Reflection of Fear 1973

 The murders are savage, phallus-driven mutilations and speak of sexual repression and hatred toward women.

-Marguerite is referred to as "˜enchanting' more than once.
-Her skin is translucent and her Alice in Wonderland exterior purposefully dress her up to look as if she's falling through the rabbit hole at any minute might be a way to draw attention to the underlying turmoil of growing sexual awakening.
+Marguerite is referred to as “enchanting” more than once.
+Her skin is translucent, and her Alice in Wonderland exterior purposefully dresses her up to look as if she’s falling through the rabbit hole at any minute.
+This might be a way to draw attention to the underlying turmoil of growing sexual awakening.
 Once her mother and grandmother are out of the way, she begins to wear more adult clothing.
-She also injects bottles of what is supposed to be insulin, but the labels have been removed from the bottles.
-Curiouser and curiouser.
+She also injects bottles of what is supposed to be insulin, but the labels have been removed from the bottles: Curiouser and curiouser.

-At one point she asks her father to give her the injection so that it won't hurt as much.
+At one point, she asks her father to give her the injection so that it won’t hurt as much.
 In retrospect, I think this is a pretty clear allusion to Marguerite’s desire to have her father penetrate her.

-Sandra Locke's performance is quite chilling, with her childlike, almost socio-pathic lack of affect, it comes across as an eerie sexualized pubescent blond droid, rather than a child who has been secreted away by the older women in her life, in a clandestine garden paradise with malefic forces afoot.
+Sandra Locke’s performance is quite chilling, with her childlike, almost sociopathic lack of affect, it comes across as an eerie sexualized pubescent blonde droid, rather than a child who has been secreted away by the older women in her life, in a clandestine garden paradise with malevolent forces afoot.

-Her voice is part of the characterization of a frail, wispy spirit with no earthly substance, dressed in little girl finery spouting factoids about sea life and flowers but bearing no resemblance to a real child of this world.
+Her voice is a frail, wispy spirit with no earthly substance, dressed in little girl finery, spouting factoids about sea life and flowers but bearing no resemblance to a real child of this world.
 Initially, her dolls have more breadth to them.
 But Marguerite begins to awaken by the presence of her father.

 CapturFiles_50

-Marguerite’s dolls represent her closed world, some even mimic the people in her sheltered life… Herself, Grandmare, and Father…
+Marguerite’s dolls represent her closed world; some even mimic the people in her sheltered life… Herself, Grandmare, and Father…

 CapturFiles_51